electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

 **Incompatibilities:**

 #.
-We do not currently support the ``include_unsafe`` parameter, which the node accepts as an
-   flag that unsafe outputs should be returned or not.
-#.
-It is unclear if our definition of ``spendable`` is the same as the node wallet.
-#.
-It is unclear if our definition of ``solvable`` is the same as the node wallet.
-#.
-We do not currently support the ``solvable`` result field.
-#.
 The node wallet does redundant type checking on the ``minconf`` and ``maxconf`` parameters
    which would otherwise override the ``RPC_PARSE_ERROR`` with a ``RPC_TYPE_ERROR``.
 As existing API usage should not be erroring with incorrectly typed parameters, this should not be